djjtyn/CoffeeChoice/readme.md

 I also had to test to make sure that if there was no match for the query the user typed into the search bar, that they would be presented with a page showing there were no results found.
 I tested this by typing a coffee name and text that was not a coffee into the search bar to see what happened.
 This also tested fine.

 ## Filters
 I had to test to make sure all the coffee filter buttons were working.
-I tested the all coffee filter button by clicking it and ensuring the page then showed every single coffee on the page which tested fine.
+I tested the all coffee filter button by clicking it and ensuring the page then showed every single coffee in the coffee database which tested fine.
 I tested the Vertuo Range button by ensuring when a user clicks it that they are only shown the Verto range coffees which tested fine.
 I tested the Original Range button by ensuring when a user clicks it that they are only shown the Original range coffees which tested fine.

 ## Django Testing
 I tested a lot of the code using django testing methods.
 These tests were done on the models, views and forms.
 I wasn’t able to get 100% coverage in these tests and was unsure of how to code the test files to ensure I was getting close to 100%.